dellius-alexander/Algorithms/Node/README.md

 # Node
-A `node` represents the state of an object in the search tree of a search algorithm.
+A `node` represents the `state` of an object in the search tree of a search algorithm.

 A search algorithm takes a search problem as input and returns a solution, or an indication of failure.
-Algorithms superimpose a search tree over the state-space graph, forming various paths from the initial state, trying to find a path that reaches a goal state.
+Algorithms superimpose a search tree over the state-space graph, forming various paths from the initial state, trying to find a path that reaches a `goal state`.
 Each `node` in the search tree corresponds to a state in the state space and the edges in the search tree correspond to action's.
 The root of the tree corresponds to the initial state of the problem.